COVID‑19 Financial Resources

-Many Dalhousie students are facing unexpected financial challenges due to the impact of the Covid-19 pandemic.
-There are a variety of supports available to assist you during this uncertain time.
-There are also strategies that can help you adjust your budget and spending in order to alleviate some current financial stress.
+Many Dalhousie students are facing unexpected financial challenges due to housing shortages, price inflation, and the continuing impact of the Covid-19 pandemic.
+There are a variety of supports available to assist you during your studies at Dalhousie.
+There are also strategies that can help you adjust your budget and spending to alleviate some current financial stress.

 Dalhousie Programs